-The figure of the Candyman has, in many ways, far extended the film that he was introduced in.
+The figure of the Candyman has, in many ways, far extended beyond the film that he was introduced in.
 I remember from my own childhood that even though I wasn’t allowed even in sneezing distance of a horror movie, much less one that was rated R, I still knew about the Candyman.
 It used to be Bloody Mary who would show up and kill you if you said her name three times while staring at a mirror in the dark.
 Around the early 90s when Candyman was released, Bloody Mary was quickly supplanted by the Candyman, as the all-powerful bogeyman, and the bane of all scaredy-cats who couldn’t be in the dark for more than ten seconds.

 So color me surprised when I finally saw Clive Barker’s Candyman several decades later and discovered it wasn’t merely a pulpy horror film meant to scar anyone who saw it too young for life.
 Helen (Virginia Madsen) is a graduate student who is investigating a spate of murders attributed to the Candyman, the ghost of a Black man named Daniel Robitaille who was killed by a vengeful White mob when his affair with a White woman was discovered.
 His hand was cut off and he was covered in honey so that he would be killed by bees.
 Inhabitants of Cabrini-Green, an inner-city project, strongly believe in the reality of this legend, though Helen and other outsiders are far more doubtful.
 In fact, early in the film, Helen survives an attack from a gang member who wields a hook and calls himself the Candyman.
 Helen believes that she has put the mystery of the killings to rest until the real spirit of the Candyman (Tony Todd) appears to her and demands her life in exchange for the blood of innocents he would otherwise have to spill.